FAQs

 When should I apply?

 The admission requirements and deadlines are firm with NO exceptions.
-We will not grant extensions because applicants started or submitted their application without sufficient time to complete all requirements by the due date.
+We will not grant extensions because applicants started or submitted their applications without sufficient time to complete all requirements by the due date.
 To be fair to all applicants any applications missing required documents will be considered incomplete and not reviewed for admission.

 What are the tuition fees?

-Total U of A tuition and non instructional program cost for domestic students is approximately $28717.24.
-Total tuition costs for international students is approximately $50336.10 (this does not include non instructional fees). ** Estimated fees do not include textbooks, living expenses, etc. For more information about U of A graduate fees see the Faculty of Graduate Studies and Research website.
+Total U of A tuition and non-instructional program cost for domestic students is approximately $31,291.81.
+Total tuition costs for international students are approximately $72,119.04.
+This does not include non-instructional fees which is approximately an additional $5000.

 Why is the admission GPA weighed so heavily in the admission review?